What to expect in your Third Trimester of Pregnancy?

 - Nursing bra and nursing pads for yourself.
 For a discreet fit, turn to SuperBottoms Dry Feel Nursing Pads which are waterproof & come with a SuperDryFeel™ layer for uber comfort.

-- Cotton nappies - Try SuperBottoms Dry Feel Langot that is breathable & mess-free!
+- Cotton nappies - Try SuperBottoms Dry Feel Langot that is breathable, semi water-proof & mess-free!

 - Diaper liners - carry some SuperBottoms Easy Clean Top Sheets to place over the UNO Dry Feel Pad to keep the baby’s bum dry after using creams/ lotions or any other medications on your baby.